A Community Transforming Its Energy Systems—And Its Future

 In 2018, a dual-boiler 1.5 MW biomass system was installed, integrated with a new underground district energy loop.

-The 50/50 water/glycol mixture in the loop provides the primary heat to the school (with the school’s existing diesel heating system remaining as back-up).
+The 50/50 water/glycol mixture in the loop provides the primary heat to the school.
 It also provides back-up heat to the buildings that are heated by the geothermal system in the Lakeside Cluster, as well as heating the domestic hot water for the school and for the buildings in the Lakeside Cluster.

 3. A Logging Operation and Log Yard